-Plumb Place offers emergency and transitional housing to women age 18 and up experiencing homelessness.
-We can house up to 21 women at a time in 17 dedicated transitional housing rooms and 4 dedicated emergency shelter beds.
+Plumb Place offers emergency and transitional housing to women age 18 and older.
+We can house up to 21 women at a time in 17 dedicated transitional housing rooms and four dedicated emergency shelter beds.

 In 2017, 47% of the women who called Plumb Place home had experienced domestic violence within the past 12 months, 68% were working to get clean from substance abuse, and 64% had a mental health diagnosis.

 Plumb Place was home to a total of 16 women that day.
-3 were in Emergency Shelter and 13 were in Transitional Housing.
-11 of the women had income: 3 were on disability, 7 working full time jobs, and 1 working part time.
-Of the 4 that were unemployed, 1 was aggressively seeking employment, 1 was planning for a relocation and had a job awaiting her in Topeka.
-2 were having a hard time becoming motivated and the focus for these two was on improving self image and confidence.
-11 of the women in Plumb Place that day had a diagnosis of substance use disorder and all 16 had a history of trauma.
+Three were in emergency shelter, and 13 were in transitional housing.
+Eleven of the women had income: three were on disability, seven were working full-time jobs, and one was working part time.
+Of the four who were unemployed, one was aggressively seeking employment, and one was planning for a relocation and had a job awaiting her in Topeka.
+Two were having a difficult time becoming motivated and the focus for these two was on improving self image and confidence.
+Eleven of the women in Plumb Place that day had a diagnosis of substance use disorder, and all 16 had a history of trauma.

-What do you think of when you think of a homeless woman?
+What do you think of when you think of a woman served by Plumb Place?

 What Does Plumb Place Mean to the Women Who Call it Home?